 After the stain dries (I let it dry for two days just to be sure), you’ll be ready to apply the varnish.
 I purchased a water-based urethane designed for outdoor use (Minwax Urethane).

-After reading the instructions, I discovered that this water-based varnish required a whopping three coats, and four was recommended for outdoor surfaces!
+The instructions said that this varnish required a whopping three coats, and four was recommended for outdoor surfaces!
 In addition, they recommend re-applying every year!
-In retrospect, I recommend getting a different varnish than what I used (Minwax Urethane).
-An oil-based varnish might be more durable (although oil-based varnishes can turn slightly yellow over time)

-Sand the door lightly with a fine-grit sandpaper.
-It’s kind of scary, because it looks like you’re ruining the finish, but it will be fine.
+Sand the door lightly with fine-grit sandpaper.
+It’s kind of scary because it looks like you’re ruining the finish, but it will be fine.
 Wipe off the dust with a damp rag.